messagebird/firestore-send-msg/PREINSTALL.md

 To install this extension, your Firebase project must be on the Blaze (pay-as-you-go) plan.
 You will only be charged for the resources you use.
 Most Firebase services offer a free tier for low-volume use.
 [Learn more about Firebase billing.](https://firebase.google.com/pricing)

 You will be billed a small amount (typically less than $0.10) when you install or reconfigure this extension.
-See the [Cloud Functions for Firebase billing FAQ](https://firebase.google.com/pricing) for a detailed explanation.
+See Cloud Functions under [Firebase Pricing](https://firebase.google.com/pricing) for a detailed explanation.